priv-kweihmann/meta-buildutils/docs/layer-sanity.md

 LAYER_SANITY_PROT_VARS += "EXTRA_OEMAKE.*"
 ```

-if now any of the bbappends tries to modify the content of the variable an message will be shown with the change done.
+if now any of the bbappends tries to modify the content of the variable a message will be shown with the change done.

 If you also want to 'protect' the file __defconfig__ add the following into your recipe